-Note: While SmallBusiness.com rarely covers news about mergers or acquisitions that involve large publicly-traded companies, we often cover the actions of Amazon as it both competes with, and serves as a marketplace of goods and services for small business.
+Note: While SmallBusiness.com rarely covers news about mergers or acquisitions that involve large publicly-traded companies, we often cover the actions of Amazon as it both competes with, and serves as a marketplace of, goods and services for small businesses.

 In a press release today (6/16/2016), Amazon announced it is acquiring the food store chain Whole Foods.
 While Amazon has already transitioned to same-day delivery in many markets and is experimenting with various forms of food-related retailing, an obvious question about the merger is what it might mean for small and local food merchants.

 Early small business observations regarding Amazon’s acquisition of Whole Foods

 Competition is nothing new for small, local food stores

 For the past three decades, competing with big box food chains has been the constant reality for small, local and family-owned markets.
 While some small, niche retailers (chains and individual stores) serve similar customers to those who shop at Whole Foods, the acquisition will mean little to them, because the competition already existed.

 Amazon will invest in logistics and technology